VertexAgentBuilder/gcp_backend/README.md

 - `PolicyHelperMain` agent treats this as a general query.

-**User**: "I want to know how Xiaomi uses the personal information that is collected from my POCO phone"
+**User**: "I want to know if Xiaomi will leak my personal data, according to the privacy policy of my POCO phone."

 - `PolicyHelperMain` agent fetches the company's policies and agreements from the database using `policyhelper` tool.
 - `PolicyHelperMain` agent provides the user with the necessary information.

-**User**: "Ok.
-I have another question, my personal data is safe right?"
+**User**: "Oh that's reassuring!
+Btw can you explain the rules and obligations I have towards POCO?"

 - `PolicyHelperMain` agent fetches the company's privacy policies from the database using `policyhelper` tool.
 - `PolicyHelperMain` agent provides the user with the necessary information.

-**User**: "Ohh..ok, thanks for the info.
-That's all for today"
+**User**: "Ok that's nice to know!"

+- 'PolicyHelperMain' agent asks for if there is anything else the user wants to know

+**User**: "No, that's all.
+Thank you for your help."